 In an ETS, free allocation of emission allowances is the basic approach for safeguarding the competitiveness of regulated sectors exposed to international competition and, thereby, for minimising the risk of carbon leakage.
 Over time, however, the shrinking volume of allowances implies that free allocation becomes less effective and, therefore, further measures are needed.
 The main approaches complementary to free allocation are support to low-carbon innovation and minimisation of carbon price differentials with other economies.
 How do the ETSs in the CMPD differ from one another with respect to carbon leakage prevention?
 What are the implications of heterogeneity in this dimension for different possible forms of their integration?

-“Environmental integrity: use of offsets and MRV” (Topic 4)
+“Environmental integrity: use of offsets” (Topic 4)